Stackclash/5e-vault/5. Mechanics/Bestiary/Elemental/Djinni.md

 ---
-obsidianUIMode: preview
 cssclass: json5e-monster
 tags:
 - compendium/src/5e/mm
 - monster/environment/coastal
 - monster/size/large
 - monster/type/elemental
-statblock: inline
+aliases: ["Djinni"]
 ---
 # Djinni
 *Source: Monster Manual p.
-144, Princes of the Apocalypse, Ghosts of Saltmarsh, Tasha's Cauldron of Everything, Candlekeep Mysteries, Journeys through the Radiant Citadel*
+144. Available in the SRD.*

 Proud, sensuous genies from the Elemental Plane of Air, the djinn are attractive, tall, well-muscled humanoids with blue skin and dark eyes.
 They dress in airy, shimmering silks, designed as much for comfort as to flaunt their musculature.